unrblt/ansible-role-firefox/README.md

 # Firefox

-Installs firefox on Ubuntu systems and optionally creates profiles with extensions.
+Installs firefox and optionally creates profiles with extensions.
 Extensions are installed but need to be manually enabled from firefox.
+It's only been tested in Ubuntu, but should work on other systems as long as you set the right packages in `firefox_packages`.

 ## Requirements

-[xmltodict][0] and [requests][1] are needed to install extensions.
+[xmltodict][0] and [requests][1] are required on the remote host to install extensions.

 ## Role Variables